sematext/docs/docs/logagent/output-filter-sql.md

 This filter applies SQL queries on parsed log events.
 The result of the query is emitted as a new event, while the original events are omitted.

 Using SQL it is very easy to aggregate values, e.g. group HTTP requests by status codes.
-The SQL WHERE statement is useful to filter events before they get shipped to Elasticsearch or [Logsene](https://sematext.com/logsene).
+The SQL WHERE statement is used to filter events before they get shipped to Elasticsearch or [Logsene](https://sematext.com/logsene).

 ### Configuration